Reasons Why Sole Proprietors Incorporate Their Business

 - The personal loan has your name on it and not the name of your business meaning you are personally liable to pay back the entire loan.

-- The borrowing limit of a personal loan is usually lower compared to a business loan, and if you’re unable to provide collateral, you’re likely to receive to a higher interest rate for the personal loan.
+- The borrowing limit of a personal loan is usually lower compared to a business loan, and if you’re unable to provide collateral, you’re likely to receive a higher interest rate for the personal loan.

 If Jay were to incorporate his sole proprietorship, his access to business loans may improve and he might get a better borrowing rate.
 It could also make it easier for him to attract outside investment in his business.
 He could also sell an ownership stake in his business to friends/family, angel investors or a venture capital firm in exchange for funding.